Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 Contoso has a Security Operations Center (SOC) that monitors and responds to security incidents across the enterprise.
 The SOC is staffed with security analysts, security engineers, and network engineers.
 The SOC has decided to use Microsoft Sentinel as their Security Information and Event Management (SIEM) solution.
 To collect and analyze security logs from across the enterprise, the SOC has a log analytics workspace.
 The SOC has a requirement to secure access to the log analytics workspace based on the principle of least privilege.
 The SOC has two different roles, security analyst and security engineer, with different permission requirements.
 The network team has a requirement to access only the Cisco Umbrella logs.

+## Estimated Duration:

 ## Architecture Diagram

    ![](../media/lab01/lab1ex1.png)

+## Explanation of Components

+The architecture for this lab involves the following key components:

+   **Log Analytics Workspace**: Centralized environment for collecting, storing, and analyzing logs from Azure resources.

+   **Azure Sentinel**: Security analytics tool integrated with Log Analytics for real-time threat detection and response.

+   **Role-Based Access Control (RBAC)**: Manages access securely by assigning roles to users and groups.

+   **Workbooks**: Interactive dashboards for visualizing and analyzing data trends and security insights.

 ## Part 1: Design a solution